cu-ecen-aeld/final-project-TejaswiniLakshminarayan/README.md

 # Advanced Embedded Software Development(ECEN 5713) - Final Project
-This repository contains the Buildroot environment used for the Final Project developed by Pranav, Ganesh and Tejaswini Lakshminarayan.
+This repository contains the Buildroot environment for the Final Project developed by Pranav, Ganesh and Tejaswini Lakshminarayan.